danielrmeyer/geospatial-python/README.md

 - Find way to determine accuracy of our bare earth approximation
 - automate grabbing the DEM tile from copernicus given a shape file so tool can be used on any shape files
+- Create a forest stand detail page which plots all canopy height data for that forest stand.